Omobayode6/Omobayode6/README.md

 - 😊 Pronouns: He/him
 - 📫 How to reach me: DM [Omobayode Festus](https://www.linkedin.com/in/omobayode-osinubi-7a564a189/).
 - 🌱 I’m currently studying Cloud Engineering at AltSchool Africa School of Software Engineering Class of 2022.
-- 💙 Fun fact: I 🧡 traveling and reading documentations
+- 💙 Fun fact: I 🧡 traveling and reading documentations.
 - 📫 You can view my resume and contact me by emailing omobayode93@gmail.com.
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
-- 💼 Job interests: Software Engineer, Front Engineer,cloud engineer or DevOps Engineer (Intern or Junior level).
+- 💼 Job interests: Software Engineer, Frontend Engineer, Cloud Engineer or DevOps Engineer (Intern or Junior level).

 ---